MichaelM97/MicroBit-Radio/README.md

 ? - You have entered an invalid morse sequence/invalid data has been recieved
 ```

-##Brief description of the Pairing sequence
+## Brief description of the Pairing sequence
 In order to reduce the amount of potential interference in a scenario where this
 protocol is deployed across more than 2 MicroBits, a simple pairing
 procedure has been implemented.
-First, the user must input the button sequence
+First, the user must tap the 'B' button
-"ABB" into either MicroBit in order to initiate the pairing sequence.
+on either MicroBit in order to initiate the pairing sequence.
 This MicroBit will then generate 3 random numbers, these will be used to set the
 MicroBit Group, to set the Frequency Band, and as a unique key which will be
 addded to the start of each transmission.
-The user must then input the button
+The user must then hold the 'B' button
-sequence "BBA" into a seperate MicroBit within the 20 meter range, which will
+on a seperate MicroBit within the 20 meter range, which will
 cause this MicroBit to store these numbers and be paired to the originally
 selected MicroBit.
 A confirmation signal will be sent so that both MicroBits are
 ready to recieve morse code transmissions from their paired MicroBit.